Can the new type of coronavirus be transmitted via food and objects?

 Can coronaviruses be transmitted via meat products?

-Can coronaviruses be transmitted via milk from cows fed with potentially contaminated feed?
+Can coronaviruses be transmitted via milk from cows fed on possibly contaminated feed?

-Transmission of SARS-Cov-2 via milk, as for other foods, is unlikely at this stage of knowledge.
-The BfR is not aware of any infections with SARS-Cov-2 via this transmission path.
-The Friedrich Loeffler Institute and the Robert Koch Institute are not yet aware of any information from China or other countries affected by SARS-CoV-2, which indicate a particular role of feed for pets and livestock.
+Transmission of SARS-CoV-2 via milk, as for other foods, is unlikely on the basis of current knowledge.
+The BfR is not aware of any infections with SARS-CoV-2 via this transmission method.
+The Friedrich-Loeffler-Institute and the Robert-Koch-Institute are not yet aware of any information from China or other countries affected by SARS-CoV-2 that indicate a particular role for feed for pets and livestock.

 Can coronaviruses be transmitted via feed for pets or livestock?

-The BfR is not yet aware of any information from China or other countries affected by SARS-CoV-2 which indicate a particular (special) role of feed for pets and livestock.
-So far, there is no evidence that animal feed is a vehicle for corona viruses.
-According to the legal regulations, animal feed are substances or products intended to be used for oral feeding to animals.
-Animal feed, and also additives, can be used either in processed, partially processed or unprocessed form.
+The BfR is not yet aware of any information from China or other countries affected by SARS-CoV-2 that indicate a particular role for feed for pets and livestock.
+So far, there is no evidence that animal feed is a vehicle for coronaviruses.

 This applies both to the feeding of livestock and to the feeding of pets.
-For the feeding of livestock, roughage (grass, hay, silage), i.e. so-called farm-produced coarse feed but also compound feed is used.
-Compound feed is a mixture of feed with comparatively high nutrient concentrations (e.g. cereals, soy bean meal).
-This also includes supplementary feed including mineral feed, which are additionally fed to match the energy and nutrient requirements of the animals.
+For feeding livestock, staple feed (grass, hay, ensiled vegetable feed) and compound feed is used.
+Compound feed is described as mixtures of different feeds (e.g. made up of cereals, soya meal and possibly additives).
+This also includes supplementary feeds including mineral feeds, which are additionally fed to ensure the animals' energy and nutrient requirements.

-For the feeding of pets, mostly compound feed / complete pet food is used.
-This includes dry food (e.g. pellets, biscuits), wet food or moist food, frozen food, grain food or even snacks (e.g. dog biscuits, dog cookies, chews).
+For feeding of pets, ready-made feed is mostly used.
+This is understood as dry food (e.g. pellets, biscuits), wet or moist food, frozen food, grain food or even snacks (e.g. dog biscuits, dog cookies, chews).

-The Friedrich Loeffler Institute (FLI), Federal Research Institute for Animal Health, is the responsible institution for information on the role of livestock and pets during the coronavirus outbreak. (https://www.fli.de/de/aktuelles/tierseuchengeschehen/coronavirus/) So far, there is no evidence that livestock can be infected with SARS-CoV-2.
-Furthermore, there is no scientifically verifiable evidence of epidemiologically relevant infection of pets by infected persons.
+The Friedrich-Loeffler-Institute (FLI), Federal Research Centre for Animal Health, provides information on the role of farm animals and pets in events concerning coronavirus. (https://www.fli.de/de/aktuelles/tierseuchengeschehen/coronavirus/) There is no evidence so far that livestock can be infected with SARS-CoV-2.
+Furthermore, there is currently no scientifically verifiable evidence of epidemiologically relevant infection of pets by infected persons.